 In case you want to impress your guests or friends with this curry, add the fresh cream and cashew paste into it.
-These ingredients will transform the taste as well as texture of this simple chicken curry.
+These ingredients will transform the taste as well as the texture of this simple chicken curry.

-When you’re done, garnish the dish with fried cashew nuts, grated cheese and freshly chopped coriander leaves.
+When you’re done, garnish the dish with fried cashew nuts, grated cheese, and freshly chopped coriander leaves.
 Voila!
 Your royal curry is ready to serve.

 This quick recipe tastes so good that your guests would not leave without complementing your culinary skills.

 Chicken Sukka/Sukha –

 Although it won’t turn out as a traditional sukka dish, it can be prepared with the ingredients used in a curry recipe.